qam12/Mazdor/README.md

 ![mazdor-psd](https://user-images.githubusercontent.com/31346514/48180905-497e5780-e347-11e8-8558-47621e020c45.png)

+# Scope
+The scope of this app is to work from service provider end to customer user end, the customer could hire a services provider through the app by matching the requirements of the services that they need.
+If customer found out the specific worker matching the requirements, customer can contact service provider through the app and also can chat with him.

 # Product
 Developing a kind of application “Smart Home Services”.
 Which name is "Mazdor".Design for the individual who is looking for home repairs and maintenance services, this product will help them get the services through the application installed on the Android device without going anywhere.

-# Scope
-The scope of this application to work end to end, it will work from customer user end to service user provider end, in this way the customer user can book a services user by using the application and entering their requirement of the services that they require, so the requirement of customer user will generate the inquiry to the nearest services provider through the application and as soon as the inquiry reached the services provider the will acknowledge it through the application and provide the services accordingly.

 # Business Goals
 First of all, this is the new trend of system generated business in this field in Pakistan, the goals of this types of business is to bring technology awareness in customer user and specially in services provider in Pakistan.
 For example it is very hard to find the service provider manually or lookup these services providers through on acquaintance, so there are freely chances to get the nearby service provider, customer user will find the nearby services provider without any hustle, It will also be a good addition in IT sector also this will help reducing unemployment ration for the services provider in this field in Pakistan.